SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 The version of “The Swift Programming Language” published on docs.swift.org is currently built using a legacy toolchain, not from this repository or its content.
-Our goal is to replace that version with a version built from this repository, working with the community to extend Swift-DocC where needed.
+The goal is to replace that version with a version built from this repository, working with the community to extend Swift-DocC where needed.

 ## Contributing